tildetown/rodo/README.md

 * Windows Subsystem for Linux
 * macOS (Untested)

-## Requirements
+# Requirements

-The following items must be installed before you can use rodo:
+The following items must be downloaded and installed before you can use rodo:

 * Racket: [https://racket-lang.org/](https://racket-lang.org/)
 * rodo's source code: [https://github.com/m455/rodo](https://github.com/m455/rodo)

-# Downloading the Requirements

-This section will guide you through downloading the required items for running rodo.

 ## Downloading Racket

 The Racket programming language will be needed to interpret or compile rodo.

-### To Download Racket
+### To Download and install Racket

 1. run `sudo apt install racket` on the command line